 For example, Chinese New Year.
 We see discounts and promotions happening from Christmas right through to Chinese New Year (usually end of January / February), because shoppers are pocketing their end of year bonuses, and with the launch of spring / summer collections, they are looking for new clothing and gifts in preparation for the CNY holidays.
 Together with the fact that many start their homebound journeys a full week before the actual holiday, digital marketers for the China market would do well to start planning and executing promotions way in advance.

-Tell your target customers about your sales promotions by engaging social media key opinion leaders (KOLs) to talk about your brand throughout your promotion period on platforms like Wechat and Weibo.
+Tell your target customers about your sales promotions by engaging social media key opinion leaders (KOLs) or China influencer to talk about your brand throughout your promotion period on platforms like Wechat and Weibo.
 Be creative about how their posts promote you and always remember, authenticity and a truly credible voice is key to influencing consumers.

-Qing Ming, Labor Day and Dragonboat holidays are not long holidays and are dedicated for families getting together, so they’re not as important as far as e-commerce is concerned, but they can be used to enhance brand image in preparation for summer sales.
+Qing Ming, Labour Day and Dragonboat Festival holidays are not long holidays and are dedicated for families getting together, so they’re not as important as far as e-commerce is concerned, but they can be used to enhance brand image in preparation for summer sales.
 During these dates, many brands tend to focus their online advertising and social media content on communicating their brand’s image, rather than products or promotions.

 Although not a holiday per se, the summer months are when people prepare to go traveling, so travel related companies tend to use this time to create attractive social media content and promotions to push sales.
 It’s not uncommon for hospitality brands to invite influencers to experience and review their hotel, restaurant or attraction a few weeks in advance.